 Shortly after murdering his pregnant girlfriend and her toddler son, a man called his cousin for a ride.
 Right after she picked him up, he confessed to his crimes.

-Last month, a judge in Minnesota sentenced Sheldon Thompson, 35, to life in prison for the death of his girlfriend, Jackie Defoe, and her 20-month-old son, Kevin.
+A judge in Minnesota sentenced Sheldon Thompson, 35, to life in prison for the death of his girlfriend, Jackie Defoe, and her 20-month-old son, Kevin.
 Defoe was pregnant at the time of her killing.

 As a result, Thompson was found guilty of three counts of first-degree murder, according to CBS3.